 - Endoscopy: This procedure is only appropriate for a small number of cases.
 As part of it, a doctor inserts a tube with an attached camera down a person’s esophagus and then delivers a treatment.

 Without treatment, GERD can lead to serious complications.
-According to the NIDDK, these can include:
+According to the

 - Esophagitis: This condition results from inflammation of the esophagus, which can cause ulcers and bleeding.